 supported by XML 1.0: #REQUIRED, #IMPLIED, #FIXED AttValue, and AttValue,

-though they are expressed as choices between required and not required with an
+though they are expressed as choices between required and not required and

 Required attributes (identified in XML 1.0 by #REQUIRED) are identified by

-instance, if the Latin attribute described above was required by the Species
+For instance, if the Latin attribute described above was required by the

 Optional attributes (identified in XML 1.0 by #IMPLIED) are identified

-not assigning a value to the AttValue attribute.
-Implied indicates that there
+and not assigning a value to the AttValue attribute.
+Implied indicates that

-is no default value provided, and also that no value is required.
-If the Latin
+there is no default value provided, and also that no value is required.
+If the

-Required attribute.
-(Note that this is the default status and the Required
+for the Required attribute.
+(Note that this is the default status and the

 Fixed attributes (identified in XML 1.0 by #FIXED AttValue) are identified

-through the use of the Required attribute in combination with the AttValue
+through the use of the Fixed attribute in combination with the AttValue

 attribute, which must contain the fixed value for the attribute.
 Attributes